 Pornography addiction treatment may fall under the broader treatment protocol of sexual addiction treatment.
 A person’s mental and physical health will determine whether inpatient or outpatient treatment is appropriate.
 If the addict suffers from a mental health disorder and/or drug or alcohol addiction as well, medications such as anti-depressants (determined by a full evaluation and diagnosis) may be prescribed.
 Porn addiction treatment provides addicts with the knowledge to make healthy, life-affirming choices.

-Most insurance companies will not cover pornography addiction treatment like the do drugs/alcohol in .
-However, there are a few self help organizations that can help guide an addict through recovery.
+Most insurance companies will not cover pornography addiction treatment like they do drugs/alcohol in drug and alcohol rehabs.
+However, there are a few self-help organizations that can help guide an addict through recovery.
 Sex Addicts Anonymous and Sex and Love Addicts Anonymous are two 12-step programs addressing this addiction.

 Pornography Addiction Self-Test